How early conciliation works

 If you do not reach an agreement

-At early conciliation, we'll give you a certificate with a number on it.
+After early conciliation, we'll give you a certificate with a number on it.
 You need to put the number on employment tribunal form ET1, which you use if you decide to make a claim.

-A claimant will have a minimum of 1 calendar month from the date of receipt of the certificate to make a claim to the employment tribunal.
+You will have a minimum of 1 calendar month from the date of receipt of the certificate to make a claim to the employment tribunal.

-Talks up to and during the tribunal
+Talks up to and during the tribunal claim

 You and the respondent can still talk through Acas up to and during the tribunal, until a judgment is made.
 This is known as 'conciliation' (rather than 'early conciliation').

 Conciliation will not affect the outcome of a tribunal and we will not share anything you discuss with anyone else without your permission.